volkanakkus/nuxt-tradingview/README.md

 ```

 > [!NOTE]
-> Make sure to use the exact name of the widgets.
+> Make sure to use the exact names of the widgets.
 Even if you define a `prefix`, you must use the default name of the widgets.
 You can find [all widget names here](https://nuxt-tradingview.volkanakkus.com/documentation/widgets/overview).

 ---